StackExchange/dnscontrol/documentation/writing-providers.md

 1. Remove the "provider-request" label from the PR.
 2. Verify that [documentation/providers.md](providers.md) no longer shows the provider as "requested"
-3. If you'd like to have the automated integration tests run for your provider with every PR (a very good thing!), you'll need to contribute a test account and test domain to the project.
-Open a Github issue "Add PROVIDERNAME to CI/CD testing" to find out more.
+3. Would you like your provider to be tested automatically as part of every PR?
+Sure you would!
+Follow the instructions in [Bring-Your-Own-Secrets for automated testing](byo-secrets.md)